tosh2230/stairlight/README.md

 ### map(check)

-`map` creates new configuration file about undefined mappings.`check` is a alias.
+`map` creates new configuration file about undefined mappings.`check` is an alias.
 The option specification is the same as `init`.

 ### up